SUMMIT – 63rd Annual Campus Ministry Conference Sponsored by the Office of the University Chaplain and Campus Ministry

 I know.
 It sounds corny, but it is one of the most fun things ever!

 The total cost for the program is $375 which includes early move-in fees to the University.
-A minimum deposit of $200 is due with registration.
-To register, print both the application form AND the medical form and return it to the address on the form as soon as possible, along with the deposit of $200 (made payable to Wake Forest University)).
+To register,click on the application form AND the medical form and submit as soon as possible.
 Deadline to apply is August 1.
 Registration is limited to the first 200 students who respond.
-Limited scholarships are available.
 For more information, please call the Chaplain’s Office at 336-758-5210.

 Students are housed in comfortable cabins with attached bathrooms.
 Bring a sleeping bag or sheets and pillow, towel, toiletries, informal clothing, flashlight, water bottle, rain gear, swimsuit, light jacket or sweater, money for snacks and your Bible.